Friday, November 15, 2024

 day_sind is defined

-Next, we write the function next_weekday based on the above day type.
-The function uses pattern matching, matching the argument d and the branch or case type it returns will be : day type.
+Next, we write the function next_weekday based on the above day Type.
+The function name should be a short descriptive group of words connected by underscores _ reflecting the purpose of the function.
+The function uses pattern matching, matching the argument d and the branch or case Type it returns will be the day: Type.
 The branch or case is separated by right arrows pointing to the matching argument.
 The function ends with end and a period .

 Definition next_weekday (d:day) : day :=